Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Microfat

 Microfat is obtained through liposuction with fine cannulas, usually from the abdomen or thighs.
-After careful processing, I inject this graft into areas that have lost volume with aging:
+After careful processing, I inject this graft into areas that have lost volume with ageing:

 - Malar region: when the cheekbones are sunken, the dark circles appear deeper.
-Restoring malar volume is essential for a harmonious result;
+Restoring malar volume is essential for a natural, balanced result;

 - Sunken upper eyelids: in patients with "deep-set eyes", the microfat graft fills the depression above the eyeball, restoring a youthful appearance.